-A CB radio means Citizens Band radio and they were first created in 1945 by the FCC.
+First created in 1945 by the FCC, CB radio stands for Citizens Band radio.
 They are powerful, reliable, cost-effective, and don’t require any special training or licenses to operate.
-CB radios use 40 channels and some of them are used for specific purposes.
-For example, truckers use Channel 19 to communicate.
+These radios use 40 channels, with some channels used for specific purposes.
+For example, truckers use Channel 19 for general communication.
 CB radios have more power than an FRS radio, but they’re still only meant for short-distance communication.

-Looking at all the options on the market, can be quite confusing if you don’t understand CB radios.
-If you’ve been dreaming of getting involved in some of the conversation, we’ll help you find the best CB radio with our top ten choices.
+Looking at all the options on the market can be quite confusing if you don’t understand radios.
+If you’ve been dreaming of getting involved in some of the conversations, we’ll help you find the best CB radio with our top ten choices.

 How to Use a CB Radio

-CB radios work through radio waves, just like the VHF radios, televisions, and AM/FM radios.
-Each one comes with a long antenna, usually measuring around ten feet.
-Normally, the antenna is mounted on the rear of your passenger vehicle.
+These radios work through radio waves, just like the VHF radios, televisions, and AM/FM radios.
+Each one comes with a long antenna, usually ranging from 2 to 7 feet, which should be mounted as tall as possible (without whacking overhead obstacles like trees and overpasses) with the most ground plane coverage possible.
 This antenna catches the signals and then broadcasts them through your CB speakers.

 The CB itself is a transceiver.
 That means it’s used to transmit and receive messages.
 If you want to talk, you’ll hold the microphone up, press the button, and talk.
 That message is converted to an electric signal and transmitted through your antenna.
 As it travels through the air via radio waves, other CB antennas in the area pick up the signal and hear your message.

 Uses of a CB Radio

 People use a CB radio for many purposes when a regular cell phone just won’t do.
 Here are the most common reasons to own a radio like this:

 Get weather, travel, and traffic updates while on the road.